dfinity/interface-spec/spec/index.md

 -   `/subnet/<subnet_id>/metrics` (blob)

-     A list of subnet wide metrics related to this subnet's current usage and/or performance.
+     A collection of subnet-wide metrics related to this subnet's current resource usage and/or performance.
 The metrics are a CBOR map with the following fields:

      - `num_canisters` (`nat`): The number of canisters on this subnet.
-     - `canister_state` (`nat`): The total state taken by canisters on this subnet in bytes.
+     - `canister_state` (`nat`): The total size of the state taken by canisters on this subnet in bytes.
      - `consumed_cycles` (`nat`): The total number of cycles consumed by canisters on this subnet.
      - `update_transactions` (`nat`): The total number of transactions processed on this subnet.